dharaneyogees/Optimizing-IT-Support-Team-Performance-Using-Analytics/documentation/week_3.md

-# Week 4 - GitHub Repository Management, Data Cleaning Concepts & KPI Introduction
+# Week 3 - Hands-on Data Cleaning & Review Sessions

 ## Overview

-The fourth week focused on improving our project documentation using GitHub and strengthening our understanding of data cleaning techniques.
-The mentor also introduced the basic concepts of Exploratory Data Analysis (EDA) and Key Performance Indicators (KPIs), which are important for analyzing datasets and building effective dashboards.
+The third week focused on practical, hands-on data cleaning exercises using multiple datasets.
+The sessions emphasized applying previously learned concepts collaboratively and improving confidence through live demonstrations and review discussions.

 ## Day-wise Learning Summary

-### Monday to Thursday: GitHub & Data Cleaning Concepts
+### Monday to Thursday: Practical Data Cleaning Sessions

-• The mentor explained the importance of maintaining a GitHub repository to document and organize all project work.
-• We were instructed to upload our project files, datasets, and documentation regularly to GitHub.
-• During the session, the mentor pointed out that one step in the data cleaning process was missing.
-• We learned how to handle null values in numerical columns by replacing them with the average (mean) of that column.
-• The mentor introduced the concept of Exploratory Data Analysis (EDA) and explained how it helps analysts understand the dataset structure and identify patterns.
-• The concept of Key Performance Indicators (KPIs) was also explained along with their importance in measuring performance and tracking important metrics.
+- The mentor provided two different datasets for practice
+- One dataset was demonstrated live by a team member to show the correct data cleaning approach
+- The second dataset was a messy dataset containing approximately 200 rows
+- The team was instructed to clean the dataset based on previously taught data cleaning techniques
+- One team member took the lead and performed the cleaning process live
+- The entire team actively participated, discussed approaches, and cleaned the dataset collaboratively
+- Multiple doubts related to data cleaning were clarified during these sessions

-### Friday: Review Session & Repository Presentation
+### Friday: Demo Review & Learning Reflection Session

-• A review session was conducted for all the participants.
+- A review session was conducted to reflect on all the sessions completed so far
-• Each member introduced themselves and shared what they had learned during the internship so far.
+- Each team member was asked to introduce themselves
+- Participants shared what they had learned during the previous weeks
-• Everyone presented their GitHub repositories and explained the structure of their project folders and documentation.
-• The session helped improve confidence in presenting project work and discussing learning outcomes.
+- The session helped improve communication skills and reinforced key learning concepts

 ## Key Outcomes
+- Gained hands-on experience working with real-world messy datasets

-• Improved understanding of managing and documenting projects using GitHub.
+- Improved understanding of practical data cleaning techniques
-• Learned techniques to handle missing values in numerical data.
-• Gained basic knowledge of Exploratory Data Analysis (EDA).
-• Understood the purpose and importance of Key Performance Indicators (KPIs).
-• Developed confidence in presenting project progress and explaining repository structure.
+- Developed confidence through live demonstrations and team discussions
+- Enhanced communication skills through demo review and reflection sessions